Ascend Resource Provision

 What is different about learning in Ascend RP?

 Our aim is to create a calm, happy and structured environment in which children feel secure and can develop their skills.
-As well as developing their academic skills, a major focus is teaching social communication, emotional regulation and social skills in context.
+As well as developing their academic competence, a major focus is teaching social communication, emotional regulation and sensory regulation in context.
 We deliver all aspects of the National Curriculum by adapting mainstream plans.
-We also emphasise the development of fine and gross motor skills, communication and social skills and provide enrichment activities which support the development of life skills (eg. Cooking).
+We also emphasise the development of fine and gross motor skills, play and social skills, and provide enrichment activities which support the development of life skills (eg. cooking).

 How can my child access Ascend RP?